SukhrobErgashev/SukhrobErgashev/README.md

 <!-- <h1 align="center">Hi there, I'm Sukhrob Ergashev</h1> -->
 <p align="center"><b>ANDROID DEVELOPER&emsp;</b>|&emsp;<b>JAVA & KOTLIN DEVELOPER</b>&emsp;|&emsp;<b>PROBLEM SOLVER</b></p>
-<p align="justify">&emsp;&emsp;Software Engineer with 2+ years of experience in Software Development.
+<p align="justify">&emsp;&emsp;Hi there!
+I am Software Engineer with 2+ years of experience in Software Development.
 I have been doing Android Development for a year.
 I graduated from the university with a bachelor's degree in computer science.
 I can learn every thing quickly and one of my interests is problem solving.
 As John Johnson said, <i><b>first solve the problem then write the code</b></i>.</p>

 ## Contact me